dsc-courses/dsc10-2022-wi/pair-programming.md

 {:toc}

 ## What is "Pair Programming"?
 When working on projects (and **projects only**), you may work alone or with one partner, using the “Pair Programming” approach.
 In pair programming, two programmers share one computer.
 One student is the “driver,” who controls the keyboard and mouse.
 The other is the “navigator,” who observes, asks questions, suggests solutions, and thinks about slightly longer-term strategies.
 The two programmers switch roles about every 20 minutes.

-If working remotely, pair programming involves being on a Zoom call together at the same time.
+**When working remotely**, pair programming involves being on a Zoom call together at the same time.
 The driver should share their screen, and should still rotate roughly every 20 minutes.
+When rotating, you may transfer the work that you did together from the old driver's notebook to the new driver's notebook by copying the completed questions between the notebooks.

 Working in pairs should make you much better at programming than working alone would.
 The resulting work of pair programming nearly always outshines that of the solitary programmer, with pairs producing better code in less time.